-□ Short-Range Plan (one year or less)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)

 3.03 INTERFACILITY TRANSFER

 Emergency medical transport vehicles used for interfacility transfers shall have the ability to communicate with both the sending and receiving facilities.
 This could be accomplished by cellular telephone.